 - read data into SAS from an external raw data file using an INFILE statement

 - use the SET statement to read data into a SAS data set from other SAS data sets

-- know how to create temporary SAS data sets
+- state how to create temporary SAS data sets

 - use the LIBNAME statement to create a new SAS data library

-- know how to create permanent SAS data sets
+- recall how to create permanent SAS data sets

-- be able to read data into SAS using column input
+- read data into SAS using column input